Skip to content

 After a Water Loss: Mold Prevention Window

 Mold can begin colonizing wet materials in as little as 24 to 48 hours.
+The August 2024 storm, a 1,000-year rainfall event that pushed the Pomperaug 3.5 feet above flood stage and flooded buildings as far as the library on Poverty Road, is a reminder of how fast a wet structure becomes a mold structure here.
 If your property has had a burst pipe, sump pump failure, appliance leak, or river or lake flooding, getting the structure dried and treated fast is what prevents a water job from turning into a mold job.
 See our water damage restoration in Southbury for emergency drying response.

 Professional mold remediation with containment barriers